Osmanabad district: Demographics

-In the 2011 census Osmanabad district had a population of 1,657,576, roughly equal to the nation of Guinea-Bissau or the US state of Idaho.
-This gave it a ranking of 298th among district of India (out of a total of 640).
+In the 2011 census, Osmanabad district had a population of 1,657,576, roughly equal to the nation of Guinea-Bissau or the US state of Idaho.
+This gave it a ranking of 298th among the districts of India (out of a total of 640).
 The district had a population density of 219 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 11.69%.
-Osmanabad had a sex ratio of 920 females for every 1000 males, and a literacy rate of 76.33%.
-16.96% of the population lives in urban areas.
-Scheduled Castes and Scheduled Tribes make up 16.00% and 2.17% of the population respectively.
+The sex ratio was 920 females for every 1000 males, and the literacy rate was 76.33%.
+16.96% of the population lived in urban areas.
+Scheduled Castes and Scheduled Tribes made up 16.00% and 2.17% of the population, respectively.

-At the time of the 2011 Census of India, 85.42% of the population in the district spoke Marathi, 5.89% Hindi, 4.25% Urdu and 2.04% Lambadi as their first language.
+At the time of the 2011 Census of India, 85.42% of the population in the district spoke Marathi, 5.89% Hindi, 4.25% Urdu, and 2.04% Lambadi as their first language.

 History

 History of Maharashtra

-Before Independence of India, Osmanabad was under Princy State of Nizams, Later was the District of Gulbarga Division of Hyderabad State (1948–1956) in 1960 the Marathwada Region Merged into newly Created State Maharashtra.
+Before the independence of India, Osmanabad was under the Princely State of the Nizams.
+Later, it was the District of Gulbarga Division of Hyderabad State (1948–1956).
+In 1960, the Marathwada Region merged into the newly created state of Maharashtra.

 Government and politics

 Politics

-The Shivsena (SHS), Congress (IND), NCP, BJP and BSP are the major political parties in Osmanabad district.
+The Shivsena (SHS), Congress (IND), NCP, BJP, and BSP are the major political parties in Osmanabad district.

-Osmanabad's representation in the Indian Parliament (Lok Sabha) is via the Osmanabad constituency which also includes a piece of northern Solapur district (Barshi) and a piece of southern Latur district (Ausa).
-Current Member of parliament from Osmananbad loksabha constituency is Omprakash Raje Nimbalkar Osmanabad constituency is formed by six Assembly constituencies i.e. Osmanabad, Omerga, Tuljapur, Paranda Boom, these four from Osmanabad district, Barshi from Solapur District, and Ausa from Latur District.
+Osmanabad's representation in the Indian Parliament (Lok Sabha) is through the Osmanabad constituency, which also includes a part of northern Solapur district (Barshi) and a part of southern Latur district (Ausa).
+Currently, the member of parliament from the Osmanabad Lok Sabha constituency is Omprakash Raje Nimbalkar.
+The Osmanabad constituency is formed by six assembly constituencies, including Osmanabad, Omerga, Tuljapur, and Paranda Boom from Osmanabad district, Barshi from Solapur district, and Ausa from Latur district.

 There are four constituencies for the Maharashtra Legislative Assembly (Vidhan Sabha): the Paranda constituency, Osmanabad constituency, Tuljapur constituency, and Umarga constituency.